itskavyagupta/Optimized-LLM/README.md

 ## Description of the Repository and Code Structure

-- **data/**: Contains the dataset used for training and evaluation.
+- **Data/**: Contains the dataset used for training and evaluation.
-- **scripts/**: Python scripts for training, evaluating, profiling, and quantizing the model.
+- **Results/**: Cotained the Generated Text, Baseline Output with Profiling
-- **results/**: Cotained the Generated Text, Baseline Output with Profiling
+- **Scripts/**: Python scripts for training, evaluating, profiling, and quantizing the model.

 ## Model Architecture